2024–25 European windstorm season: Storm Atena

 Storm Atena was named on 8 September 2024, by the Italian Servizio Meteorologico.

-The storm system tracked across the Mediterranean, bringing heavy rainfall to Italy, where an orange rain and thunderstorm warning was issued for Puglia, prompting the naming of the system.
+The storm system tracked across the Mediterranean, bringing heavy rainfall to Italy, where an orange rain and thunderstorm warning was issued for Apulia, prompting the naming of the system.

 Then in Croatia a red rain and thunderstorm warning was issued for the Dubrovnik region.

 Storm Atena was expected to bring heavy rain, storms, strong winds, and hail to Greece from the night of 9 September to the afternoon of 11 September.
 It affected most of the country: the western, centre-east, and northern parts of the mainland, as well as the northern and eastern Aegean islands.

 In Pieria the storm produced a spell of rain overnight 7 to 8 September with a prolonged thunderstorm hitting the Mount Olympus area during the evening of 8 September.

 Storm Atena caused major traffic problems on the island of Rhodes after hitting on 11 September.
 The city centre, the Rhodes-Lindos road and the Analipsis area experienced severe flooding and heavy traffic.
 On 10 September, the storm also led to traffic accidents and power outages that disabled traffic lights.
 In addition, some people were trapped in elevators and required assistance from the fire department.